 Welcome to Tools of Travel – Great to see you here!

-My name is Barry, and I’m an English expat, traveller, and blogger.
+My name is Barry, and I’m an English expat and traveller.
 Here’s a short little background on who I am, and what this blog is all about.

 I’m just a traveller like you: I like exploring different countries, I like the food, and I do something that resembles backpacking.